for Health Care Providers

 - Had a blood transfusion or organ transplant before 1992

-- Is a health care worker who had blood exposure to mucous membranes or to non-intact skin, or a needlestick injury
+- Is a health care worker who had blood exposure to mucous membranes or non-intact skin, or via a needlestick injury

 - Was on long-term kidney dialysis

-- Was born of a mother who had hepatitis C at the time
+- Was born to a mother who had hepatitis C at the time

 - Is a Vietnam-era Veteran

-- Had contact with HCV-positive blood to non-intact skin or to mucous membranes
+- Had contact with HCV-infected blood to non-intact skin or to mucous membranes

 - Has tattoos or body piercings